-Is it the lively hustle and bustle of urban centers like Cape Town or Cape Coast that you’re dreaming about?
-Or are you more excited by the prospect of exploring the wide open plains of Limpopo or the unspoiled islands of Seychelles?
+Is it the lively hustle and bustle of urban centers like Cape Town or Accra that you’re dreaming about?
+Or are you more excited by the prospect of exploring the wide open plains of Limpopo or the unspoilt islands of Seychelles?
 Everyone has that one specific African locale that speaks uniquely to their interests.
 What’s yours?

 Once you’ve started budgeting for your trip, contact the provider to make a booking.
 Be sure to make a booking at least 6 months in advance as some volunteer programs in popular locations such as Cape Town, fill up very fast.

 The African continent covers a huge area.
 In fact, it is the world’s second-largest, leaving a lot of space for zones of different safety levels to co-exist.
 Part of what makes international travel exciting is adapting to a new context, but that also often involves mastering an alternate safety standard.
 For example, in certain European cities pickpocketing is more common than in others, which means that passports must be kept close at all times.